 Center Hill is a tiny city located in the state of Florida.
 With a population of 957 people and just one neighborhood, Center Hill is the 437th largest community in Florida.

-Because occupations involving physical labor dominate the local economy, Center Hill is generally considered to be a blue-collar town.
-60.53% of the Center Hill workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Center Hill is a blue-collar town, with 60.53% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Center Hill is a city of construction workers and builders, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Center Hill who work in maintenance occupations (7.89%), teaching (7.24%), and management occupations (6.36%).

-Center Hill is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Center Hill does not have a public transit system used by locals to get to and from work.

 The per capita income in Center Hill in 2022 was $21,600, which is low income relative to Florida and the nation.
 This equates to an annual income of $86,400 for a family of four.
 However, Center Hill contains both very wealthy and poor people as well.